these countries have already approved it

 Israel

-Israel, where more than 60% of the population is already fully vaccinated against covid-19, already offered a third dose for people with compromised immune systems, . reported days ago.
-And this week he gave the green light to a booster dose for those over 60 following the strong recommendation of his group of experts that was based on data that suggested a significant decrease in immunity over time.
+Israel already offered a third dose for people with compromised immune systems, . reported days ago.
+And last week he gave the green light to a booster dose for those over 60 following the strong recommendation of his group of experts that was based on data that suggested a significant decrease in immunity over time.

 Dominican Republic